DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 * output [PolicyDefinitionListResult](#policydefinitionlistresult)

 ### PolicyDefinitions_DeleteAtManagementGroup
-Deletes a policy definition at management group level.
+This operation deletes the policy definition in the given management group with the given name.

 ```js